alanwsmith/bitty/content/versions/7/0/0-rc2/documentation/_todo.md

 ### Documentation To Add

+- TODO: Make sure `el.bittyParent` is
+covered in docs.

 - TODO: Create note on how the strings from a given `data-*` can use `async/await` but that doesn't work across elements.